-The Youth Offending Service Privacy Notice summarizes the information held about young people, why it is held and who it can be passed on to, so they can meet the requirements imposed by the General Data Protection Regulation (GDPR) GDPR 2018.
+The Youth Justice Service Privacy Notice summarizes the information held about young people, why it is held and who it can be passed on to, so they can meet the requirements imposed by the General Data Protection Regulation (GDPR) GDPR 2018.

 - a young person will receive the Privacy Notice after their first court appearance when they first meet their YOT Officer